Robertshannon96/SMFR-911-Calls/README.md

 # Background & Motivation

+South Metro Fire & Rescue is sought to be one of the best fire departments with cutting edge trainig departments along with top tier safety ratings.
+Other fire programs around the country often look to SMFR for guidence.
+SMFR is committed to helping a 300 square mile area including Arapahoe, Douglas, and Jefferson counties.
+They provide emergency and prevention services to approximately 540,000 residents of Colorado.

 [Addicted to Awake: Sleep Deprivation in the Fire Service](https://www.fireengineering.com/2018/11/15/196617/addicted-to-awake/#:~:text=This%20coincides%20with%20Barger's%20research,did%20not%20screen%20as%20positive.) dives into the reportings of the International Journal of Cancer who reported that the likelihood of a firefighter getting cancer goes up exponentitally when the indiviudal is sleep deprived.
 It has been found that sleep deprived women have a 40% increased risk of breast cancer and sleep deprived men have a 50 % increased risk of prostate and colorectal cancer.
 On top of an increase risk of cancer, the [Institute of Medicine (US) Committee on Sleep Medicine and Research](https://pubmed.ncbi.nlm.nih.gov/20669438/) reported that less than 7 hours of consecutive sleep leads to increase risk of cardiovascular disease, anxiety, depressed mood/alcohol use, obesity and diabetes.